Allegheny-Ethical-CS/FakeNewsDetection/README.md

-# FakeNewsDetection
+# Fake News Detection

-Identify and label Tweets as Fake News
+## Sample Activity for the AI Course at Allegheny College

 # Table of contents